Faroukkooli/dino-game/README.md

-# Flying plane SDL2 animation
+# Dino Game Rip off

 This project is written in C and uses [CMake][] as a build system.<br>
-It shows how we can make a basic animation using [SDL2][SDL] : Flying plane.
+It shows how we can make a basic animation using [SDL2][SDL] : Dino Game.

+mention how to play:

 It could be used as a base for any SDL2 game.
 Just fork it, clone it and